 his notorious essay ‘Neo Vulturism in Contemporary Documentary Photography’,

-his latest work on Mexico, the many interview held with Voeten over time and much, much more.
+his latest work on Mexico, the many interview held with Voeten over time, his thought provoking opinion articles and much, much more.

 Essays and Opinion